 When true, Spring Roo will configure services using XML.
-This is the default behavior for services using GAE; no default value service secure all --interfacePackage
+This is the default behavior for services using GAE; default: 'NULL'

-A.36.2. service secure all
+A.37.2. service secure all

 Adds @RooService annotation to all entities with options for authentication, authorization, and a permission evaluator